Trump engineered a sudden windfall in 2016 as campaign funds dwindled - The Boston Globe

 A Friend of the President

-In business, Ruffin was a kindred spirit: a wealthy transplant to Las Vegas from Kansas.
-In politics, he would be crucial cheerleader.

 Ruffin’s patronage of the president has been less lavish, and less examined, than that of his Las Vegas compatriot Sheldon Adelson.
-But he has long been a wingman for Trump’s political ambitions — urging him to run, burnishing his image and promising financial support.
+But he has long been a wingman for Trump’s political ambitions — urging him to run and promising financial support.

-In July 2016, he took the podium at the Republican National Convention in Cleveland to sing the nominee’s praises.

-“Donald’s word is his bond.
-If Donald tells you something, you can put it in the bank,” he said.
-“I love the man.”

-Ruffin loved the man so much that when Trump was considering a White House run back in 2011, he donated the venue for a Las Vegas rally: a ballroom at his Treasure Island Hotel and Casino.
+When Trump was considering a White House run back in 2011, Ruffin donated the venue for a Las Vegas rally: a ballroom at his Treasure Island Hotel and Casino.
 After Trump decided that he would indeed run, in 2015, it was at another Treasure Island rally that Ruffin expounded on his friend’s charitable good works.

 Advertisement